krishna2/krishna2.github.io/if.md

 Each one has their own merits.
 It is a long topic.
 I now introduce you to more topics : Autophagy, Dr. Victor Longo and ... just start there and Google/Wikipedia/Youtube recommendation algorithms will take you the rest of the day.

 ### 12. Isn't breakfast the most important meal of the day?
+And isn't many small meals like 6-8 spread out throughout the day the way to go?

 Nope.

-### 13. Isn't many small meals like 6-8 spread out throughout the day the way to go?
+And Nope.

+### 13. Isn't low fat diet a proven techinque?

 Nope.

-### 14. Isn't low fat diet a proven techinque?
+In fact, it is the opposite.
+Many literature studies, experiments goes on to prove that FAT is not bad as it thought out to be.

+Taubes and Fung would go even far and say, it is GOOD.
+In fact, it also seems that many athero sclerosis, what we call "bad chorlesterol"
+(ldl), plaque in arteries are all created from Carbs as well.

+While we are on that, a quick reminder that being overweight or obese is a first step towards a family of diseases now they are calling as "Metabolic Syndrome".
+If left unchecked, this leads to Diabetes, Stroke, Heart Attack and Cancer and many others that in term stem from the previous list.

+### 14. 16.
+What about calorie counting?

 Nope.

-### 16. What about calorie counting ?

 It works in the short term but not in the long term.
 In fact, Taubes and Fung go to great lengths (I mean more than 50% of their books) to disprove the existing diet fads.
 I would write some notes here but honestly they have done such a terrific job with citations to scientific